Thames sailing barge: History

 The precursor to the square spritsail barge was the London lighter or dumb-barge.
 They flitted up and down the river delivering cargo, using the incoming tide to send them up river, and the ebbing tide for the return journey.
 They were manoeuvered by a pair of bargemen using long sweeps (oars).
 These barges had a flat box like bow (swim-headed) and a near flat stern, or a square sloping stern (budgett stern).
 There is a print in the Guildhall Library dating from 1764, showing a 1697 built, round bowed barge with a spritsail rig – but with no mizzen.

 The spritsail and the leeboards are both of Dutch origin and can be traced back to 1416 and can be seen on the London River by 1600.

 Mizzenless barges, known as luff barges, were smaller and more streamlined: they principally worked the upper reaches of the Thames.
 In a 1752 engraving of the Chelsea Waterworks there is a stumpie with a transom stern.

-In the 1800's EW Cooke (1811–1880), made a series of engravings of barges on the river, leaving a record of most of the possible rigs.
+In the 1800s EW Cooke (1811–1880), made a series of engravings of barges on the river, leaving a record of most of the possible rigs.

 The flat-bottomed hull made these craft extremely versatile and economical.
 They could float in as little as 3 ft of water and could dry out in the tidal waters without heeling over.
 This allowed them to visit the narrow tributaries and creeks of the Thames to load farm cargoes, or to dry out on the sand banks and mudflats to load materials for building and brickmaking (it was no coincidence that their use peaked while London was expanding rapidly).
 The main mast could be lowered to clear bridges.
 Furthermore, unlike most sailing craft, these barges could sail completely unballasted — a major saving in labour and time.
 The predominant rig was spritsail, though there were some that were sloop rigged with a gaff and an overhanging boom, and some that were ketch rigged.
 Mulies were rigged spritsail on the main and gaff rigged on the mizzen.
 The dandy rig had spritsail on the main and a lugsail on the mizzen.